-- Hong Kong's requirements in relation to anti-money laundering and counterterrorist financing ("AML/CFT") are mostly to be found in the AMLO and specific guidelines issued by regulators of entities that are subject to the requirements of the AMLO. - ♦ Financial institutions (banks, companies regulated by the SFC, insurers, money service operators, issuers of stored value facilities, VASPs, etc.) and designated non-financial businesses and professions (accountants, estate agents, legal professionals, trust and company services providers, and precious metal and stones dealers) are regulated under the AMLO.
-Other regulated entities may be subject to similar requirements by virtue of licensing or regulatory requirements imposed by those entities' regulators (e.g. money lenders - although not "financial institutions" under the AMLO, they are subject to similar requirements by virtue of their licensing conditions). - ♦ There are two main requirements under the AMLO. - Customer due diligence - Record keeping
+- ♦ Hong Kong's requirements in relation to anti-money laundering and counterterrorist financing ("AML/CFT") are mostly to be found in the AMLO and specific guidelines issued by regulators of entities that are subject to the requirements of the AMLO. - ♦ Financial institutions (banks, companies regulated by the SFC, insurers, money service operators, issuers of stored value facilities, VASPs, etc.) and designated non-financial businesses and professions (accountants, estate agents, legal professionals, trust and company services providers, and precious metal and stones dealers) are regulated under the AMLO.
+Other regulated entities may be subject to similar requirements by virtue of licensing or regulatory requirements imposed by those entities' regulators (e.g. money lenders although not "financial institutions" under the AMLO, they are subject to similar requirements by virtue of their licensing conditions). - ♦ There are two main requirements under the AMLO. - Customer due diligence - Record keeping

-- Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 ("CDSA"), and the Terrorism (Suppression of Financing) Act 2002 ("TSFA").
+- Singapore's legal regime in relation to AML/CFT is primarily set out under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 ("CDSA"), and the Terrorism (Suppression of Financing) Act 2002 ("TSFA").
 These are general laws that would apply generally in Singapore whether to financial institutions or non-financial institutions. - Financial institutions are required to comply with additional AML/CFT measures which are set out in other pieces of legislation and the guidelines, notices and circulars issued by the MAS.
 The measures generally include: - Customer due diligence (identification and verification of customer's identity); - Transaction monitoring; - Sanctions screening - Record keeping - Reporting of suspicious transactions - ♦ There are also sanctions requirements imposed under subsidiary legislation under the Financial Services and Markets Act 2022 and United Nations Act 2001 (applicable to financial institutions and non-financial institutions respectively) that are intended to effect the sanctions imposed by the UN Security Council.